jonstraveladventures/lattices/README.md

 - Reads all `.cif` files in `Systems/`
 - Uses crystallographic symmetry to find the primitive unit cell
 - Writes the reduced cells to `Systems_unitcells/`
-- Builds interactive 3D HTML views for originals, primitives, and side-by-side comparisons into `Visualizations/`
-- Exports high-res PNGs and supports a Crystal Toolkit app for rich viewing
+- Provides a Crystal Toolkit app for rich viewing (no Plotly scripts)

 ### Largest original cell: Ti2AlCo